 "So the boss's daughter said she needed a little help," he said, rolling up his sleeves as Maura shut the door.
 "Although it sounded to me like she was doing just fine beating off the jive session on her own."

-"I don't bruise easily," I said.
+"I don't bruise easy," I said.
 Sneering at Maura, I clenched my teeth and growled, "You make me sick to my stomach!"

 O'Malley just chuckled, looking between the two of us like a hawk trying to pick out the choicest piece of meat.
 "Y'know, Doyle's put me on the rounds for you before, Maura.
 This is the first favor I'll be doing for you that I'm actually looking forward to.
 Until now, it was all, 'make sure only a good picture gets in the paper,' 'make sure she don't ever end up with one of my stevedores on the docks,' 'make sure there's enough cream in her coffee.'"

-"If I were the cream in her coffee, I'd curdle," I said, and Maura bit her knuckles to keep from laughing behind this guy's back.
+"If I were the cream in her coffee, I'd curdle," I said, and Maura bit her knuckles to keep from laughing.

-He settled pretty quickly on me, walking the rest of the distance to the bed I was cuffed to, leering over me.
-Just one or two more steps and he'd be close enough for that triangle, leg choke-hold Frost had taught me—he'd once had a Japanese neighbor who was highly disciplined in the study of ju jitsu, and had learned some moves which he'd then passed on to me.
-I'd never actually put any into real practice, and here was my chance.
+He walked the rest of the distance to the bed I was cuffed to, leering over me.
+Just one or two more steps and he'd be close enough for that triangle, leg choke-hold Frost had taught me—he'd once had a Japanese neighbor who was disciplined in the study of ju jitsu, and had learned some moves which he'd then passed on to me.
+I'd never put any into real practice, and here was my chance.

 And there went my chance when O'Malley suddenly toppled on top of the bed, collapsing unconscious on my waist.
 Behind him stood Maura, trembling, my old billy club in her raised hand.
 "Did I kill him?" she asked in a hushed voice, looking terrified at the very thought.

-I took a second to honestly evaluate the man's condition before replying, "He's still breathing."
+I took a second to evaluate the man's condition before replying, "He's still breathing."